xelese/dockerStuff/Readme.md

 This directory contains a node.js file that counts how  many people have visited a website.
 The major point of this docker compose file that it allows multiple containers to run and communicate with each other.

+## **frontend**

+This directory contains a React app.

+- The first commit focuses on creating a docker file, and a docker compose file to run the app in production and development environments.